On behalf of the Board of Directors of your Company, I am delighted to

 Committee (ICC) has been set up to redress complaints received

-INNOVATION, RESEARCH AND DEVELOPMENT
+INNOVATION, RESEARCH AND DEVELOPMENT (R&D)

 Your Company is committed to address the challenges of ever changing

 suggest improvements in their respective areas of work.
+The suggestions

-The suggestions are evaluated in a timely manner for
+so received are evaluated in a time bound manner for implementation and

 Your Company is aggressively pursuing many R&D projects in its